-TARGET: An annual increase of programmed reserve mowing completed within service level standards is increasing annually.
-STATUS/KPI: In Progress.
-Reserve mowing service levels are 4% higher than the average for the same period in 2020/21.
-COMMENT: Staff achieved an average 96.9% for this quarter compared to the overall average of 90.7% for the 2021-22 Financial Year.
-Heavy rain events and staff leave have impacted our ability to achieve 100% this quarter.
-The Work Order target is higher in alternate months due to a 3-week frequency for each individual section of Port Road median.
+An annual increase of programmed reserve mowing completed within service level standards is increasing annually.

+In Progress.
+Reserve mowing service levels are 10% higher than the average for the same period in 2020/21.

+Staff achieved an average of 97.2% for this quarter compared to the overall average of 90.7% for the 2021-22 Financial Year.
+Storm events and staff leave have impacted our ability to achieve 100% this quarter.
+The Work Order target is higher in alternate months due to a 3-week frequency for each individual section of Port Road Median.

-OBJECTIVE Maximise the use of Council open space and sporting facilities.
+Maximise the use of Council open space and sporting facilities.

-TARGET: 90% of residents will live within 300m of useable open space by 2025.
+90% of residents will live within 300m of useable open space by 2025.

-STATUS/KPI: In Progress.
+In Progress.
 Council staff continue to investigate opportunities for additional open space within new and existing development areas.

-COMMENT: A recent analysis shows 86% of residents will live within 300m of useable open space in 2022, compared to 85% in 2021 and 86% in 2020.
+A recent analysis shows 86% of residents will live within 300m of useable open space in 2022, compared to 85% in 2021 and 86% in 2020.
 Work across multiple Council departments continues to ensure adequate open space is included in new developments, and walkability to existing open space is improved.